Addressing climate change and biodiversity loss while

 Regenerative food production identifies a broad set of methods with two clear and complementary outcomes: the production of high quality food and the improvement of the surrounding natural ecosystem.
-Employing farming techniques such agroforestry and permaculture, regenerative farmers use organic rather than synthetic fertilisers and undertake activities such as rotational grazing, in which the management of animals boosts the productivity of the land, and crop rotation, where a range of crops are grown on the same piece of land across the seasons.
+Employing farming techniques such agroforestry and permaculture, regenerative farmers use organic rather than synthetic fertilisers and undertake activities such as rotational grazing, in which the management of animals boosts the productivity of the land, and crop rotation, where a range of crops are grown on the same piece of land across the growing seasons.

 Diversity is key.
 Whether all crops are harvestable or some are grown year-round, crop diversity can provide health, environmental, and business benefits.

 A direct product of produce diversity is dietary diversity, which is considered good for our health by nutritionists.
 Currently, more than 75% of our food comes from a mere 12 plant species and five animal species.
 Dependence on only a small range of food types has led to concerns about diets being ‘energy-rich but nutrient-poor’, with micronutrient deficiencies affecting at least 1.5 billion people.
 But there are over 200,000 edible plant species in the world, and growing a range of crops regeneratively is not only good for our health but also for nature.